selwynpolit/d9book/book/services.md

 ## Injected/Dependency Injection

-Using dependency injection is the preferred way to use services although it involves more steps.
-See the [Dependency Injection](#dependency-injection) section below for more details.
+Using dependency injection is the preferred way to use services as this allows for easier testing.
+See the [Dependency Injection section for more details.](#dependency-injection)

 Using dependency injection requires that you create a constructor and a `create()` function in your controller class.